 other financial services to you and other customers.
 Thus, you are obligated to ensure that payments or repayments to your bank are not delayed in order

-3. Duty to protect instruments and information: It is your duty as a bank
+not to suffer penalties in the form of default charges. - Duty to protect instruments and information: It is your duty as a bank

 customer to keep your checkbook, ATM, and all information relating to your